IanMulvany/partiallyattended/_posts/2013-12-04-STM-innovations-2013.md

 The Zooniverse is the world’s most successful platform for citizen science - the involvement of non-professionals in the scientific enterprise.
 Zooniverse founder Chris Lintott will cover the highlights of six years of collaboration, including mysterious galaxy-sized gas clouds, unusual planets and a journey across the Serengeti, and explain the lessons for researchers and publishers alike in bringing science to such a large audience.

 This is an amazing talk.
 I'm not even going to try to take notes, I'm enjoying the talk waaaaay too much.

+There is an interesting issue raised at the end of the talk.
+Zooniverse still cares about scientific publications, but they see little interaction between the community who do the contribution, and the research publications.
+There is a strong desire from Chris to do something about this, but what to do is not yet aswered.

+15 00 Afternoon Plenary: e-Science, e-Research, e-Publishing

+## e-Research and the demise of the scholarly article.
+David De Roure, Director of e-Research Centre, Oxford

+Dave is going to focus on the intersection between large numbers of people and large computaional capacity.
+(A great example is that facebook is genering 100s of terabytes of data per year).

+A nice story on how Dave came up with the 8 things that will have led to the demise of the paper.

+"A pdf exploded today when a scientist tried to paste in the twitter firehose"

+## 16 00 Afternoon Plenary: e-Science, e-Research, e-Publishing Moderated by: Howard Ratner, CHORUS   ## Text and Data Mining, discovering new patterns Nicko Goncharoff, Digital Science

+Very interesting.
+SureChem is going into the public domain.
+Will find out more during the course of this talk.
+Bottom line, EMBL is taking over.

+(This is obviously the first entity that Digital Science is divesting.
+It's important that Digital Science do this if their model is to succeed in the long term, it's intersting to see this starting to happen.
+It will be interesting to see if this trend continues).

+## Wearable Computers: Future Fix-All or Fashion Faux Pas?
+Heather Ruland Staines, SIPX
+>
+From Google Glass to the Samsung Gear, technology blogs and expos are all over wearable computing.
+Whether as extensions to our phones or as sensors to monitor our health or purchasing behavior, wearables are coming.
+Learn about how wearable computers are being tested in education and teaching contexts, what the latest initiatives are, and hear from a Glass Explorer about the potential and the perils of a computer on your face.

+She is wearing a google glass.
+I really like the idea of diminished reality, in which a google glass like device could block out aspects of reality that you don't want to interact with - like advertising (pverty and misery perhaps?).

+(Getting one of these things into a contact lens would really really annoy my wife, so I applaud the rest of humanities march towards the cyborg singularity, and I shall be watching quietly from the sidelines.)

+Final word on ethics of using the google glass

+>
+If you are going to be a jerk, you're going to be a jerk.